 Fall is here!
 The season for colorful leaves, cozy sweaters, campfires, pumpkin-spice-everything, and APPLES!

-With Thanksgiving right around the corner, it’s almost time to dress the turkey, mash the potatoes, and bake pies.
-Mmmmmm, pie.
-Such a versatile dessert.
+Anyway, pie.
+Mmmmmm…pie…such a versatile dessert!
 And while there are lots of types of pies, there’s none more classic than the all-American favorite– apple pie.

-I usually make 10-20 apple pies in the Fall each year.
+I usually make 10-20 apple pies for my personal life in the Fall each year (LOL).
 Some for Thanksgiving, some for friendgivings, and some just to celebrate the deliciousness of the season.

-This year, I discovered an apple pie contest in my neighborhood in Adam’s Morgan.
+Last year, I discovered an apple pie contest in my neighborhood at the time– Adam’s Morgan.
 It was at the Apple Festival at the Adam’s Morgan Farmers Market.
 With the contest in mind, I wanted to create an apple pie that would stand out.
 So, I added…

 Because baking with booze makes everything better, AmIRight?!